gmendonca/decentralize-p2p-file-sharing/README.md

 This project is a simple implementation of a Decentralized P2P File Sharing System with a Distributed Hashtable, using Java and Sockets.

-To compile the project, you need [Apache Ant](http://ant.apache.org/) and a [JSON file](https://code.google.com/p/json-simple/) lib under a lib folder.
+To compile the project, you need [Apache Ant](http://ant.apache.org/) and a [JSON lib](https://code.google.com/p/json-simple/) under a lib folder.
 And then just:

 ```sh